limbo666/DesktopFences/README.md

 -  **Changed**: All message boxes changed to internal themed ones to follow mouse position across multimonitor systems
 -  **Changed**: Some theming correction on message boxes.
 -  **Added**:  Sound on custom message box appearance.

+ ## 2.5.1.39 -
+-  **Fixed**: Bug on start with Windows.
+The program now displays shortcuts correctly https://github.com/limbo666/DesktopFences/issues/6
+-  **Fixed**" Bug with options and About screen that misplaced controls on scaled displays https://github.com/limbo666/DesktopFences/issues/5

 ---